 Issues to be discussed by the Councils this year include:

-- Leadership roles for pharmacy technicians
+- Roles for pharmacy technicians

 Policy Week participants also take part in the Society's annual Legislative Day.
 Members meet with the Congressional representatives and their staffs to educate them about pharmacists' patient care roles and to garner support for ASHP's top legislative priorities.